aspnet/aspnet-docker/README.aspnetcore-build.md

     $ docker build -t myapp .
     ```

-1. Start a container from your image.
-This will expose port 5000 so you can browse it locally from <http://locahost:5000>.
-(This only works with Linux containers.
-If you are using Windows containers, see the next step.)
+1. (Linux containers) Start a container from your image.
+This will expose port 5000 so you can browse it locally at <http://locahost:5000>.

     ```
     $ docker run -it -p 5000:80 myapp
     ```

-1. (Windows containers only): To browse locally, you have to first start the container, get its assigned IP address, and then open your browser to the IP address displayed.
+1. (Windows containers) Start a container from your image, get its assigned IP address, and then open your browser to the IP address
+    of the container on port 80.
+To see console output, attach to the running container or use `docker logs`.

     ```
-    PS> docker run -d --name myapp_1 myapp
-    PS> docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' myapp_1
+    PS> docker run --detach --name myapp_container myapp PS> docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' myapp_container PS> docker attach myapp_container
     ```

 ### Build an app with `docker run`